MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-19-jennifer-clark.md

 ***Figure 2**: SAFT-γ-Mie has been successfully applied to various larger scale systems, DESPASITO makes contributing more accessible.*

 - As of now, a new contributor to this emerging method of coarse-graining would need to write their code from scratch
-- Our application makes SAFT accessible
+- Our application makes SAFT accessible to the general public

 ## How it Works